Signs and symptoms of atrioventricular (AV) block include the following:

 Mobitz II second-degree AV block (Mobitz II) is rare in healthy individuals, whereas Mobitz I (Wenckebach) second-degree AV block is observed in 1-2% of healthy young people, especially during sleep.

 Congenital third-degree AV block is rare, at 1 case per 20,000 births.
 This form of heart block, in the absence of major structural abnormalities, is associated with maternal antibodies to Ro (SS-A) and La (SS-B) and secondary to maternal lupus.
 It is most commonly diagnosed between 18 and 24 weeks’ gestation and may be first, second, or third degree (complete).
 Mortality approaches approximately 20%; most surviving children require pacemakers.
+Recent advances in diagnostics and pacing therapies have led to improved outcomes for children with AV block.

 AV blocks occur more frequently in people older than 70 years, especially in those who have structural heart disease.
 Approximately 5% of patients with heart disease have first-degree AV block, and about 2% have second-degree AV block.